ondat/documentation/docs/concepts/pooling.md

 The Storage Pooling feature allows creation of "Storage Pools", defined as a group of drives connected to a set of machines.

-Applications can then use this Storage Pool, meaning any data written by the application will only be written to the drives in the Storage Pool
+Applications can then use this storage pool, meaning any data written by the application will only be written to the drives in the storage pool

 ### Why use Storage Pooling